Your workplace has early support practices for you

 You, your family members, your supervisor or your co-workers can notice that

-- you have difficulty concentrating and make more careless mistakes
+• you have difficulty concentrating and you make more careless mistakes

-- you struggle to meet your deadlines and keep your promises
+• you have hard time meeting your deadlines and keeping your promises

 Your supervisor can suggest to you an early support discussion if they have noticed any changes in your behaviour and your way of working.
 You yourself might be worried about the situation.
 You can bring the matter up with your supervisor.
 The goal of an early support discussion is to find solutions to ease your situation together – already at an early stage.
 The earlier you raise your concerns in your shared discussions, the better you can prevent them from becoming an issue that impacts your work, your income and perhaps the rest of your life.